-Our interpretation is geometric.
-The transformer~\cite{vaswani2017transformer} body maps an input prompt \(X\) to a final hidden state \(\hL(X)\) that retains almost all prompt semantics, consistent with recent work on injectivity in language models~\cite{ivgi2024injective}.
-Post-training then installs a gate at the readout that separates ``No''-like and ``Yes''-like responses, in line with observations that safety alignment often acts only on the first few tokens~\cite{safetyShallow2024}.
-Empirically, small prompt edits do not erase \(X\); they move \(\hL(X)\) locally in representation space.
-Because this gate is shallow and high-gain, these local moves are often sufficient to change the sign of \(F\) for a wide range of inputs.
-In this view, control tokens are model-intrinsic directions in the last-layer space that align with this high-gain surface, rather than dataset-specific artifacts.

-\paragraph{Focus: natural vulnerabilities in post-training.} Our focus in this paper is on vulnerabilities that emerge naturally during post-training, rather than on worst-case arbitrary strings.
+\paragraph{Focus: natural vulnerabilities in post-training.} We focus on vulnerabilities that emerge naturally during post-training, not on worst-case adversarial strings produced by an external attacker.
 In RLHF/DPO/RLAIF pipelines, low-perplexity tokens such as formatting markers or structural delimiters can systematically bias judge evaluations.
-When this happens, policies may converge to producing such patterns for reward rather than for answer quality~\cite{azar2023ipo,li2024generative,chen2024odin,ng2025debiasing}.
-AdvJudge-Zero operationalizes this risk: it searches over short, likely continuations and finds control tokens that flip binary judgments while keeping the underlying content almost unchanged.
-We show that these tokens generalize across several open-weight model families (Qwen, Llama, Gemma) and specialized judges~\cite{qwen2024,dubey2024llama3,gemma2024,su2025expanding,zhu2025rlvr}.
-In this work we focus on correctness-style evaluations and false-positive flips, where an incorrect answer is judged as correct; we do not attempt to induce harmful content or bypass safety filters.
+Policies may then converge to producing such patterns for reward rather than for answer quality~\citep{azar2023ipo,li2024generative,chen2024odin,ng2025debiasing}.
+AdvJudge-Zero operationalizes this risk.
+It searches over short, likely continuations and finds control tokens that flip binary judgments while leaving the underlying content unchanged.
+The discovered tokens generalize across several open-weight model families (Qwen, Llama, Gemma) and specialized judges~\citep{qwen2024,dubey2024llama3,gemma2024,su2025expanding,zhu2025rlvr}.
+We restrict our scope to correctness-style evaluations and false-positive flips, where an incorrect answer is judged as correct.
+We do not attempt to induce harmful content or bypass safety filters.

-\paragraph{Contributions.} \begin{enumerate} \item We provide a geometric account of judge model evaluation as a shallow late-layer gate, with a scalar indicator \(F = z_{\text{no}} - z_{\text{yes}}\) for the binary judgment, and interpret control tokens as model-intrinsic directions that traverse this gate. \item We introduce AdvJudge-Zero, an automated, zero-seed token discovery method that uses beam search guided by the model's own next-token distribution to find control tokens that represent realistic reward-hacking risks in post-training pipelines. \item We conduct cross-family experiments (Qwen, Llama, Gemma; specialized judge models and RLVR-style benchmarks) that quantify false positive rates, characterize discovered token types (such as special characters, markdown, and formatting), and show that small control-token–augmented datasets can be sufficient for effective adversarial training that reduces false positive rates while preserving evaluation capability. \end{enumerate}